 We machined various shaped plates to bolt all of the frame parts together.

-The overall dimensions for the metal frame is 86cm long by 45cm wide.
+The overall dimensions for the metal frame are 86cm long by 45cm wide.

 Bearings and Drive systems

-On our previous manual pick and place system we opted to use cheap Chinese bearings from ebay.
+In our previous manual pick and place system, we opted to use cheap Chinese bearings from eBay.
 While these worked perfectly fine for manual placement the amount of sideways play in the bearings made them unsuitable for the accuracy we would need when placing on an automated system so we decided to use some good quality linear side bearings on the X and Y axis instead.

-We used the same vertical slide bearings for the picker heads and component feeder head as we used on the previous machine.
-These had the advantage that they were compact, precise and had built in end stops so the heads wouldn’t accidently fall off if we did something wrong in the software.
+We used the same vertical slide bearings for the picker heads and component feeder heads as we used on the previous machine.
+These had the advantage that they were compact, precise and had built-in end stops so the heads wouldn’t accidentally fall off if we did something wrong in the software.

 Picker Heads and Vacuum Control

 We looked at various commercial and homemade picker heads before designing one to go on our machine.
-Some of the home made pickers use belt drives for the vertical movement, others use worm drives from CD-Roms.
+Some of the homemade pickers use belt drives for vertical movement, others use worm drives from CD-Roms.